tatlat/eks-hybrid/README.md

 kind: NodeConfig
 spec:
   cluster:
     name:              # Name of the EKS cluster
     region:            # AWS Region where the EKS cluster resides
   hybrid:
     nodeName:          # Name of the node
     iamRolesAnywhere:
       trustAnchorArn:  # ARN of the IAM Roles Anywhere trust anchor
       profileArn:      # ARN of the IAM Roles Anywhere profile
       roleArn:         # ARN of the Hybrid Nodes IAM role
+      certificatePath: # Path to the certificate file to authenticate with the IAM Roles Anywhere trust anchor
+      privateKeyPath:  # Path to the private key file for the certificate
 ```

 **Kubelet configuration**: You can pass kubelet configuration and flags in your nodeadm configuration.
 See the example below for how to add an additional node label `abc.amazonaws.com/test-label` and config for setting `shutdownGracePeriod` to 30 seconds.